erikgroving/NeuralNetworkHardwareAccelerator/README.md

-# Application Specific Hardware for Accelerating Neural Network Training Time
+# Application-Specific Hardware for Accelerating Neural Network Training

 ## Overview

 ### FPGA (SystemVerilog)
 This folder contains the HDL for implementing my accelerator on an FPGA.